ElJayRight/old-notes/02 - Hack The Box/Shoppy/Shoppy.md

 ```bash
 wfuzz -w /usr/share/seclists/Usernames/Names/names.txt -d "username=FUZZ'||'1==1&password=password" --hh 51 http://shoppy.htb/login
 ```
-Found 2 valid users.
-Josh and admin.
+Found 2 valid users, Josh and admin.

 You can get the user's hashes. from the search button on the website. josh:6ebcea65320589ca4f2f1ce039975995
-Looks like a md5sum which cracks to remembermethisway Try to ssh onto the box, but it doesn't work.
+Looks like a md5sum which cracks to `remembermethisway`.

+Try to ssh onto the box, but it doesn't work.
 ## Site 2
 Check for subdomains.